Skip Navigation

 ________________________________________________________________

-We have the opportunity here, at Xavier, to model another way.
-How can we talk about these difficult and painful topics without dehumanizing the “other?”
+How can we talk about difficult and painful topics without dehumanizing the “other"?
 How might we learn to deeply listen to another's viewpoint and seek to understand where they are coming from, instead of seeing them as a perceived enemy?
 The words of Abraham Lincoln offer consolation and a reminder to return to our shared humanity when he wrote, “We are not enemies, but friends.
 We must not be enemies.
 Though passion may have strained it must not break our bonds of affection.”
-Or at the moment when Bob Dole conceded the presidency to Bill Clinton in 1996 and Dole’s crowd launched insults about Clinton, Dole quickly stated, “No, wait a minute…I’ve said repeatedly in this campaign that the president is my opponent, not my enemy.
-And I wish him well, and I pledge my support in whatever advances the cause of a better America.
-That's what the race is about.”

-As an Ignatian community, we do share standards of decency, communal respect, and mutual care for one another.
+As an Ignatian community, we share standards of decency, communal respect, and mutual care for one another.
 We know that at the very heart of Catholic Social Teaching is the call to reverence each person’s human dignity.
-This call, rooted in the compelling scripture passage from Genesis, emphasizes that we each bear the image of God.
-And thus, if we each bear that image, can we imagine that our “perceived” enemy or anyone who holds a very different viewpoint than ourselves, as Christ before me?

-As we begin this school year may we become more mindful of examining the underlying dynamics in the classroom, setting up a strong and safe foundation by modeling and teaching healthy dialogue to our students.
+As we begin each school year may we become more mindful of examining the underlying dynamics in the classroom, setting up a strong and safe foundation.
 We know we make this commitment because of our shared Jesuit values of being “Open to Growth,” “Intellectually Competent,” “Religious,” “Loving,” and “Committed to Doing Justice.”
-We want to take up this experiment of adopting common classroom guidelines, that fosters dialogical tools, because we know we are shaping leaders for the future, leaders who first seek to understand, refrain from dehumanizing language, and speak the truth with love.
+We will continue to foster dialogical tools, because we know we are shaping leaders for the future, leaders who first seek to understand, refrain from dehumanizing language, and speak the truth with love.